 Getting Started in CAP

 Visit us.
-Contact the Squadron Commander to arrange a visit to a monthly squadron meeting.
+Contact the PPSS to arrange a visit to a monthly squadron meeting.
 If you are active duty or retired, just show up and introduce yourself.
 Talk with some members.

 Being an active part of CAP is a commitment in time as you study, learn and serve with other like-minded men and women.
 Each person, with their individual talents and skills, is needed to make the team function smoothly and effectively.
 The rewards can literally be life-changing.